RohanNagar/thunder/README.md

 For more detailed information on the Node.js scripts, their command line arguments, and how to run them, please see the [wiki](https://github.com/RohanNagar/thunder/wiki/Running-Node.js-Scripts).

+The `test-runner.js` script expects Thunder to be running.
 If you want to run the integration tests without first starting Thunder, use the `integration-tests.sh` script in the `scripts/tools/` directory.

 ```bash
 $ sh -c scripts/tools/integration-tests.sh
 ```

-Additionally, you can run the following commands using [HTTPie](https://github.com/jkbrzt/httpie) to test each of the available endpoints.
+Alternatively, you can run the commands using [HTTPie](https://github.com/jkbrzt/httpie) to test each of the available endpoints.
 Simply replace the brackets with the appropriate information and run the command via the command line.

 - `http -a {application}:{secret} GET localhost:8080/users?email={email} password:{password}`